 This portion of your grade encompasses informal writing assignments, such as short writes, homework, outlines, presentations, and other out-of-class responses.
-They will be graded on timeliness, completion, and level of engagement with the assignment.
-Remember that each reading and writing assignment is beneficial to your development as a writer during the semester, so completing every assignment is helpful to you and to your grade.
+They will be graded on timeliness, completion, and

 Conference Presentations (10%):

 Towards the end of the semester there will be individual oral presentations where each student will be required to talk about the research essay that resulted in the final project.
 This presentation will be concise and can be done with or without multimedia.